RunestoneInteractive/httlads/_sources/Statistics/cs1_more_happiness.rst

    with three columns: user, movie, and rating.
 What would be more easy to look at would be to have a column for each movie and a row for each user with the rating in the cell corresponding to a user and a movie.
 This is exactly the use case for pivot tables.
-You can see an example of transforming the orginal data to the pivot table view below.
+You can see an example of transforming the original data to the pivot table view below.